 Kidney problems: If you have kidney problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Size of thyroid gland: Tell your doctor if the size of your thyroid gland increases during treatment with propylthiouracil.
 An enlarged thyroid gland is a sign that you may need a lower dose of the medication.

 Pregnancy: Propylthiouracil may be taken during pregnancy only if the benefits outweigh the risks.
 This medication crosses the placenta and may harm the baby’s liver if the dose is too high.
 If you become pregnant while taking this medication, contact your doctor immediately.
 Those who may become pregnant should use effective birth control while taking propylthiouracil.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking propylthiouracil, it may affect your baby.
-Women who take propylthiouracil should not breast-feed.
+Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?